jewelsofthought/neshama/site/posts/parashot/Shemot.md

 The twelve constellations are the same twelve that form the basis of astrology.
 This is an example of Judaism perhaps absorbing teaching from foreign source and using them to influence and elucidate the text.
 &mdash; from Gur Aryeh {What year?}

-{ **Evolution**
+**Evolution**

 The theory of evolution is not incorrect.
 However, it is rather a progression from the simple to the more complex.

 - In order for a body to manifest, cells needed to exist.
 Cells needed nutrients &mdash; which are molecular, and molecules are made up of atoms, which themselves are made up of sub-atomic "particles".
 - In other words, it had to built up from the bottom up, stage by stage &mdash; a carefully orchestrated sequence of events.
 The 1st stage had to be completed before the next stage.
 - That is why it states in Genesis "Day one, the second day ... it was good, the third day ... it was good, etc." That the ordinal was used, speaks of a sequence of days.
 That it was good speaks to the need for each stage to be complete before the next took place.
 What the evolutionary scientists call a "successful" evolution, is those that survived.
 However, they do not really know why the one succeeded and the other failed.
-The answers they have found are most times clutching at straws, and ignoring the obvious exceptions to the general idea of the "survival of the fittest" &mdash; as evidenced by the peacock, or the giraffe... how did the giraffe know to grow two hearts?
+The answers we have found are most times clutching at straws, and ignoring the obvious exceptions to the general idea of the "survival of the fittest" &mdash; as evidenced by the peacock, or the giraffe... how did the giraffe know to grow two hearts?

 **Simple**

 Perhaps the whole realm of the quantum, which we perceive as so complex is actually something much more simple, that, because we can only see a slice thereof, would seem far more complex and erratic than it actually is.
 One could also express this as that the mathematics necessary to solve this equation we do not yet have.
 Like the deceptively simple $$ e = mc^2 $$ could be ascertained.
 After a complex mathematical road, we arrive at a decidedly simple statement.
 Energy and mass (with light) are equivalent.
 One could derive from this that mass is actually light &mdash; whereas energy includes both that which we call mass (a measurable and light).
 In essence it consists of a real part and an "imaginary" (non-physical) part.
 Thus light and mass are two different forms of energy.
 Just as Kabbalah speaks of the right pillar being the pillar of force (directed energy) and the left pillar that of form (static energy, or energy "at rest").

 The analogy here is a sphere moving through a plane.
 The 2d inhabitant of the plane would see a dot appear on the horizon that would increase in size until it reached its maximum extent and then shrink to a point and dissapear.
 How did that happen, the 2d being might ask?
 And is very unlikely to come up with the idea that a 3d object was moving through 2d &mdash; because he would have no idea of the existence of 3d (being a 2d being), nor, if he did stumble across the idea, would anyone take him seriously, having had no experience of a 3d object (to the best of their knowledge) and thus would be loathe to accept an explanation that included objects from a higher dimension.
 It would require for them to believe that such a thing as a dimension existed.
 As well as that of a higher one.
-}

 </div>

 R' K: **As long as...**

-**הבאים** _We are coming_ {Weak argument!}
+[הבאים]{dir="rtl"} _We are coming_ [Weak argument!]{.note}

 n6] **Generation** maintained spiritual level: Patriarchs